-A fishing community, Whitewash Village, thrived on Monomoy in the early 19th century.
-Fishermen caught cod and mackerel, as well as lobsters (sold for 2 cents each to mainlanders).
-The resultant swell in marine traffic demanded a lighthouse, but before Monomoy Light was built, lightships were posted in the area.
+Whitewash Village, a fishing community, thrived on Monomoy in the early nineteenth century.
+Fishermen caught cod and mackerel, as well as lobsters (sold for two cents each to mainlanders).
+The resultant swell in marine traffic demanded a lighthouse, but before Monomoy Lighthouse was built, lightships were posted in the area.

 There were residents of Whitewash Village known as wreckers, who enjoyed another bounty from the sea.
 Wreckers prayed for (and some even tried to cause) shipwrecks, which they would quickly strip.
 Although the incidence of wrecks was high, the loss of life was low.

 On March 3, 1823, the U.S. government approved $3,000 of which $2782.72 was spent for Cape Cod’s fifth lighthouse, located on Monomoy Point—also known as Sandy Point.
 The light was in the Cape Cod style with a wooden tower and iron lantern room atop the roof of the brick keeper’s dwelling.
 The lantern room contained eight lamps with thirteen-inch reflectors that shone a fixed light a mere twenty-five feet above the sea, beginning on November 1, 1823.

 But even the building of the light did not put the wreckers out of business.
 The ever-shifting sands and changing shoals continued to fool even the most experienced captains.
 Big Hugh, a look-out, would cry, ‘Wreck ashore!,’ and Monomoy House would clear out without even a “By-r leave.”

 An 1838 inspection by the critical Lieutenant Edward W. Carpender found the light station to be “perfectly satisfactory and good,” which from Carpender was high praise.